What is Serverless Computing? Exploring Azure Functions

 4. Sign In

-Azure AD can be used as login service to connect with cloud-based identity and access management.
-All user data and role can be managed via Azure AD user management.
+Azure AD can be used as a login service to connect with cloud-based identity and access management.
+All user data and roles can be managed via Azure AD user management.

 5. Messaging

-Azure Service Bus is a messaging service in order to process data in an order.
-We can make use of Queues or Topics to ensure that every message that comes in the pipeline is processed.
+Azure Service Bus is a messaging service that processes data in an order.
+We can use Queues or Topics to ensure that every message that comes in the pipeline is processed.
 This can be used as a fully managed messaging service provider.

 6. Workflow

-Azure logic apps are used to orchestrate functional workflows by integrating various azure and third-party services to connect data into the apps.
+Azure logic apps are used to orchestrate functional workflows by integrating various Azure and third-party services to connect data to the apps.

 7. Intelligence

-Cognitive services like vision and speech recognition, language detection, emotion and sentiment detection help to add artificial intelligence into the application.
+Cognitive services like vision and speech recognition, language detection, and emotion and sentiment detection help to add artificial intelligence to the application.

 Azure Functions

-1. Independent Module - Functions can be developed as an independent module.
+1. Independent Module—Functions can be developed as independent modules.
 We can import NuGet libraries and use them to build small but robust applications.
-These can be further integrated into other applications or workflows.
+These can then be further integrated into other applications or workflows.

-2. Pay per use - Unlike other PaaS Services where a dedicated amount of resources and compute power is charged with Azure App Service plan, Azure functions are charged on basis of the number of times it runs.
+2. Pay per use - Unlike other PaaS Services where a dedicated amount of resources and compute power is charged with the Azure App Service plan, Azure functions are charged on the basis of the number of times it run.

-3. Language Choice - Azure supports Functions to be written in variety of choice of language like C#, F#, Node.js, PHP or Java.
+3. Language Choice—Azure supports Functions written in various languages, such as C#, F#, Node.js, PHP, or Java.

-5. Easy Development - We don’t even need to necessarily write code in an IDE, we can directly write code in Azure portal and test it or setup continuous integration and deploy code through VSTS, GitHub.
+5. Easy Development—We don’t even need to write code in an IDE.
+We can directly write code in the Azure portal and test it or set up continuous integration and deploy code through VSTS and GitHub.

-1. Click on Create a resource on azure portal.
+1. Click on Create a Resource on the Azure portal.

-2. Select Compute option from marketplace and click on Function app.
+2. Select the Compute option from the marketplace and click on the Function app.

-4. Check on Notification icon at top right corner and click on Go to resource button.
+4. Check on the Notification icon at the top right corner and click on the Go to Resource button.

 5. Click on the add (+) symbol to add an Azure function.

-6. A Http trigger function is created with some default code.
-We can test the app by clicking on Run button and passing some text as input body of request.
+A Http trigger function is created with some default code.
+We can test the app by clicking on the Run button and passing some text as input body of the request.

 Uses of Azure Functions